-- Four out of five older adults in Central Indiana provide care to a friend or loved one.
+- Four out of five older adults in Central Indiana report assisting a friend, relative, or neighbor. •

-- Two in five older adults provide care to someone over 60.
+- One third of older adults provide care to someone age 55 or older.

-- One in four older adults in Central Indiana is physically, emotionally or financially burdened by caregiving responsibilities, and most adults do not believe support services are available for caregivers.
+- As many as one fifth of older adults in Central Indiana are physically, emotionally or financially burdened by caregiving responsibilities, but this has fallen slightly since 2017.
+Most adults do not believe support services are available for caregivers.

 Caregiving of Friends and Loved Ones

 Caregiving of friends and loved ones encompasses a variety of activities and levels of assistance depending on the condition of the friend or loved one needing care.
-Administering care (e.g., assisting with dressing, showering and medication adherence) can become challenging for an individual to manage alone when such assistance is required on a continuous basis.
-Most Central Indiana respondents to the Community Assessment Survey for Older Adults (CASOA) reported providing care to a loved one.1
+Administering care (e.g., assisting with dressing, showering, and medication adherence) can become challenging for an individual to manage alone when such assistance is required on a continuous basis.
+Most Central Indiana respondents to the Community Assessment Survey for Older Adults (CASOA) reported assisting a friend, relative, or neighbor.1

 “Who these older adults with dementia are today is not going to be who they are next year.
 It is very hard to slow this down.
 These people are not the same person.
 They think we have more effective medicines than we do.
 We can’t change the progression of the disease.
 The medicines are not that great.
 It is better to have help in place.
 It is about staying active and engaged…”